 “But it’s a gift for the birth mom too, especially if you can give her comfort in a time that must be very painful.
 That’s why I’ve been honored to work with birth mothers, helping women who are in similar situations to that my birth mother was in when she placed me for adoption.”

 You can read Jennifer's story by clicking here.

 Adoption shouldn’t be a dark family secret, and today, adopted children celebrate their adoption stories.
 They grow up knowing how special adoption is and what a beautiful gift they were given by their birth parents.
 While those who grow up in a more closed adoption may have questions about their birth parents and where they came from, they grow up knowing that adoption is a very loving decision, and it is one to be proud of.

 Read the following to learn more about how adoptive parents talk to children about adoption.

-It’s important to remember that a prospective birth mother at American Adoptions can choose the type of adoption she would like, allowing her to see firsthand how her baby is growing up though pictures, letters, visits and phone calls.
+You can choose the type of adoption you would like, which can allow you to see firsthand how your baby is growing up by having a relationship with the adoptive family through pictures, letters, visits, and phone calls.
 Continued contact with your child can help you reinforce that he or she understands adoption and knows about you and your courageous adoption decision.

 To begin making an adoption plan, or for further questions about adopted children, please call 1-800-ADOPTION or complete the following form to get free adoption information.
 We are here to help ensure you feel that you're making the best decision for your baby.